mazaclub/encompass/README-source.md

 If you do not have pyrcc4 on your system, you may need to install the PyQt4-devel or pyqt4-dev-tools package first.

-Then too run Encompass from the source directory:
+Then to run Encompass from the source directory:
    ```
    ./encompass
    ```